 The main disadvantage is that it’s an additional fee on top of your rent or mortgage.
 You must pay your real estate agent a commission fee for their time once they help you find your property.
 So, if you’re on a budget, it may not be the best option for you.

+Unfortunately, there are no industry-standard commission rates in Singapore, so knowing exactly how much you’ll pay for an agent is tough.
 You can typically negotiate a commission fee with your agent, but it’s based on their expertise, the complexity of the deal, and how quickly you want to find a property.

 Here are some common commission rates based on different renting and buying situations:

-• When renting a private residence or HDB for one year, you pay a commission fee of half a month’s rent to your agent.
+When renting for just one year, the standard is half a month’s rent paid to your agent.

 Requirements